Sarah-Matthews/MSci_project/README.md

    * Test Web-BO via case study

 Using the case studies selected in phase 2, the performance of Web-BO will be evaluated relative to alternative optimisation methods.

+## Phase 5 - Optional extension:
+   * Benchmark multi-fidelity BO
+   * Implement multi-fidelity BO to Web-BO alongside a suitable case study.

+If phase 4 is finished ahead of schedule, consider incorporating multi-fidelity optimisation functionality.
+A benchmarking procedure should demonstrate how MFBO can be advantageous.

 ## Gantt Chart